 Since its founding, this School has demonstrated the willingness and strength to adapt to the evolving challenges facing our world.
-I have never felt more confident about how well poised we are to fulfill our mission of providing knowledge and leadership for a sustainable future.
-The work that we do here is vital to meeting the many global environmental challenges we are currently facing and will face in the future.
+I have never felt more confident about how well poised we are to fulfill our mission of providing knowledge and leadership for a sustainable future!

-Ingrid C. "Indy" Burke Carl W. Knobloch, Jr. Dean School of the Environment
+Indy C. Burke Carl W. Knobloch, Jr. Dean School of the Environment